evensdev/python-terminal-program-chess/README.md

 In your terminal type the command: git clone https://github.com/evensdev/python-terminal-program-chess.git

-Enter the directory with this command: cd python-terminal-program-chess
+Enter the directory with this command: cd python-terminal-program-chess-main

 Create a virtual environment with this command : python -m venv env